Weekender bags, overnight bags, and duffle bags are all words used to describe the same type of bag.

 It's all good, you're ready to go for your weekend with everything you need.

 VII.
-What is the best travel duffel bag?
+What is the best travel duffle bag?

 The best travel duffel bag you can find on the market must meet certain essential requirements.
 It must be lightweight, durable, functional, robust and stylish.